 - Smart carts equipped with scanning and navigation features

-- Automated checkout options, including facial recognition payment systems
+- Automated checkout options, including contactless payment systems

 These tools reduce waiting times and create a smoother, more engaging shopping experience.